entiendoNull/expo-modules-london-2025-workshop/module-1.md

 1. Select an emulator from the device dropdown at the top
 2. Press `Ctrl + R` or click the Run button to build and run

+> [!NOTE]
+>
-✨ **Try it:** Your app should build and launch from the native IDE.
+> 👀 **Try it:** Your app should build and launch from the native IDE.
 You can now set breakpoints in your native code, view native logs, and debug just like any native app.
 Try adding a breakpoint in the `goodbye()` function and calling it from your app!